fastrgv/SliderPuzzles/README.md

 A stand alone autosolver, bfsa, is provided, but now, a "live" autosolver is embedded into these games.
 At any time you may press the (=)-key to begin stepping toward a solution.

-In cann you must type "0" to restart it, since "r" is reserved to mean "red".
+In cann (AnnoyingSliders) you must type "0" to restart it, since "r" is reserved to mean "red".
+Also, an UpperCase letter now helps distinguish a 1x1 block, when it is not otherwise obvious.

 For those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  crush, cslid, cdd, and cann.